mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A particular instance of a ratchet tree is based on the following cryptographic primitives, defined by the ciphersuite in use:

-* An HPKE ciphersuite, which specifies a Key Encapsulation Method (KEM), an AEAD encryption scheme, and a hash function
+* An HPKE ciphersuite, which specifies a Key Encapsulation Mechanism (KEM), an AEAD encryption scheme, and a hash function
-* A Derive-Key-Pair function that produces an asymmetric key pair for the specified KEM from a symmetric secret, using the specified hash function.
+* A Derive-Key-Pair function that produces an asymmetric key pair for the specified KEM from a symmetric secret

 Each node in a ratchet tree contains up to four values:

-* A private key (only within direct path, see below)
+* A private key (only within the member's direct path, see below)
 * A public key
 * An ordered list of leaf indices for "unmerged" leaves (see
   {{views}})